MooersLab/jointprob1D/README.md

 - *Mutual curiosity.* We make serious efforts to be inclusive to participants of various backgrounds.
 The different perspectives of our friends are part of what we wish to learn.

-You are not required to do the reading in advance, but you will get more out of the meetings if you do so.
+You don't need to do the reading in advance, but you will get more out of the meetings if you do so.
-You will also get more out of the meetings by presenting a porition of the reading: the best way to learn to try teach to the material.
+You will also get more out of the meetings by presenting a portion of the reading: the best way to learn to try to teach the material.
 This takes preparatory time.
-I found that 6-8 houres was required to put together a 30-40 minute talk.
+I found that 6-8 hours were required to put together a 30-40-minute talk.

 ## meeting1.Rmd

-Rmarkdown file that I presented in the first meeting of section D of the on Saturday, August 20, 2022.
+Rmarkdown file that I presented in the first meeting of section D on Saturday, August 20, 2022.
-I covered chapter 1 of McElreath and chapter 1-4 of Grolemund and Wickham [*R for Data Science*](https://bookdown.org/roy_schumacher/r4ds/).
+I covered Chapter 1 of McElreath and Chapters 1-4 of Grolemund and Wickham [*R for Data Science*](https://bookdown.org/roy_schumacher/r4ds/).

 ## meeting2b.Rmd

-I edited this Rmarkdown file that I presented in the second meeting of section D of the on Saturday, September 3, 2022.
+I edited this Rmarkdown file that I presented in the second meeting of section D on Saturday, September 3, 2022.
-Daniel Slutsky gave an excellent 80-minute presentation about computing the posterior distribution, which set me up well to present how to use grid approximation to estimate the posterior distribution in R.
+Daniel Slutsky gave an excellent 80-minute presentation about computing the posterior distribution, which prepared me well to present how to use grid approximation to estimate the posterior distribution in R.

 I included the suggested exercises from Chapter 2 of McElreath's *Rethinking Statistics, 2nd Ed*.
 Next, I ventured off and tried a triangular distribution from the `extraDistr` package as a prior.

-I added some embellishments like the normalization of the prior and the summing of the prior and the likelihood as sanity checks.
+I added some embellishments, such as normalizing the prior, summing the prior, and estimating the likelihood, as sanity checks.
 These embellishments were not required to compute the correct posterior, but they deepened the understanding of what was happening.

 ## meeting3b.Rmd